 This option is needed when the user clips out a region (using Netex-G or AWROut) and also wants to generate a "negative" dielectric.
 In order to generate the negative dielectric, a 2D Boolean is done between each conductor layer and the dielectric boundary.
 If you don't expand the dielectric boundary slightly there is a risk that this Boolean can encounter a sliver at the periphery and fail.
 By expanding the dielectric very slightly the possibility of such as sliver is eliminated.

-b) Remove Vertices Closer Than - When the source data contained very closely spaced vertices some 3D tools have a problem processing the STEP data.
+When the source data contained very closely spaced vertices some 3D tools have a problem processing the STEP data.
 If you check this box and enter a value the program will search for closely spaced vertices and delete one of them.
-Note that this might also "distort" the data in some way so we don't recommend setting it on unless you have run into problems without it.
+Note that this might also "distort" the data in some way so we don't recommend setting it on unless you run into problems when it is not turned on.

 Since the input is a collection of 2D layers, a direct conversion of vias to STEP results in a stack of cylindrical shaped bodies.
 This produces a lot of extra work for the mesher.
 The FEA version of 3Di2STEP is able to merge these stacks into a single cylinder.